aidatorajiro/torablog/content/posts/memo-windows-ffmpeg-avisynth-avspmod.md

 `git clone https://github.com/m-ab-s/media-autobuild_suite` and double-click `media-autobuild_suite.bat`.

-It is advised that the build environment should be placed right under `C:\` with shorter folder name (such as `C:\ffmp`).
-All the binaries will be installed on `C:\local64`.
+It is advised that the build environment should be placed right under `C:\` with shorter folder name, such as `C:\ffmp`.
+Then all the binaries will be installed on `C:\ffmp\local64`.
 The shared FFmpeg build, which we need for avisynth, is located on `C:\ffmp\local64\bin-video\ffmpegSHARED\bin`.
 Just copy the binaries to the avisynth plugins directory.
 Please also copy `C:\ffmp\local64\bin-video\libopenh264-7.dll` to that folder.

 Here's example configuration files.
 Having too much dependencies will result in build error (too long arguments), so I omitted older/unpopular codecs from the list.